oshied/directord/docs/components.md

   --skip-cache       For a task to skip the on client cache.
   --run-once         Force a given task to run once.
   --timeout TIMEOUT  Set the action timeout.
 Default 600.
+  --force-lock       Force a given task to run with a lock.
 ```

 ###### Executing a User Defined Component